Prime Time Crime

 Park, Strong and Morden at Atomic Energy of Canada

-Memo suggests Annan Oil-for-food link
+Memo suggests Oil-for-food link

 UN - The committee probing the UN oil-for-food program announced Tuesday it will again investigate Secretary-General Kofi Annan after two e-mails suggested he may have known more than he claimed about a multimillion-dollar UN contract awarded to the company that employed his son.
-(CTV)

 The UN's 'illegal' High Commissioner for Human Rights